7 Questions with Dana Milbank

 Can you talk a bit about your career path and how you got into political reporting and becoming a columnist?

 Well, starting from the beginning, I was a Jewish boy on Long Island, so I was supposed to become a doctor and then I got a C in chemistry in college, and that put an end to that.
 So, I had to find something new and eventually found my way to journalism.
-I was lucky to start out at the wall street journal and spent eight years with that newspaper.
+I was lucky to start out at the Wall Street Journal and spent eight years with that newspaper.
 I then went to the New Republic, a small magazine on politics.
 And, after just two years there, I moved over to the Washington Post where I've been for now 22 years now.
 I've worked as a political writer, and I covered George W Bush's first term in the White House as a White House reporter.
 I've been doing this column for now about 17 years and halfway through that move to the editorial page.

 Congrats on your new book!
 Can you tell us what your inspiration was for writing this book?

 Well, this is the Washington that I lived with.
 I moved here in 1995 just as, Newt Gingrich and the, uh, Republicans were taking over in the House.
 That's the period that I write about basically from 1995 through the current day.
 So, it was an exercise that I wanted to do because of the Trump era and all the trauma that we are undergoing as a country and as a democracy right now.
 Everybody asks the question: how did we get here?
 And I believe this answers that question.
 The central idea is that Trump did not create this but, rather, he is a product of this.
 He is a symptom of this.
 This was created by a lot of bad decisions by people over a quarter century ago.
 Some of them were even earlier decisions, some of these go back to the 1960s.
 Really, it was a series of decisions that took us on this path towards this predominant disinformation towards dysfunction, towards this constant vitriol treating your political opponent as if they're the enemy as if they're traders to the country , this constant erosion of our democratic, structures and institutions, increasing violence and authoritarianism, and an increasing sense of white nationalism, or at least bringing that out into the open and making it legitimate as a part of the political discourse.
 All of this, really accelerated under Newt Gingrich continued in the Bush years, particularly with people like Carl Rove and Dick Cheney and even establishment figures like, uh, Mitch McConnell.
 Then, we come to the present day with Donald Trump, who is essentially just imitating what he has been seeing and what the base has been telling him that they want.
 He remade himself just to become what the Republican party wants.
 Whatever happens to Trump whenever he goes away, because eventually he goes away, the problem doesn't go away.
-That's what the Republican party is living with right now.
-It's not about person, it's about this sort of cancer that has taken over.
+That's what the Republican Party is living with right now.
+It's not about the person, it's about this sort of cancer that has taken over.

 Tell us about the writing process for a book like this.

-Well, I spent a lot of time going through my notebooks, which is more of an electronic exercise in this age and going through past things I had written for those various publications.
+Well, I spent a lot of time going through my notebooks, which is more of an electronic exercise in this age, and going through past things I had written for those various publications.
 Over this time, reading more and more contemporaneous material and histories of that time, I found that things that I remembered occurring they've taken on a whole different meaning now and a whole different context.

 So, what do we do now?
 What can we do to fix this?

 I mean, look, there are any number of fixes that could be put into place if you had a system that was on the level and everybody's participating, and everybody wants the preservation of our democracy, but you have one of the two major parties that is not on board with that, that is no longer participating in the American experiment.
-So, look in the long run, I think things will work out, but basically because you must be optimistic, but also a lot of what's driving this is the demographic changes, as America is shifting gradually to becoming a white minority country and that's going happen in another 25 years or so.
+So, look in the long run, I think things will work out, but basically, because you must be optimistic, but also a lot of what's driving this is the demographic changes, as America is shifting gradually to becoming a white minority country and that's going happen in another 25 years or so.
 The question is what is left of our democracy by the time we get to that?
 That's the other reason I wanted this book out there is to tell people you must get engaged here now.
 Yes, that means voting, but that's the floor, that’s the very minimum.
 I think we all must do whatever it is to protect the institutions of democracy.

 How does the media and the way people obtain news play into all of this?